-According to a recent study, by the Content Marketing Institue and Marketing Profs 64% of marketers believe that producing enough content was their number-one challenge.
+According to a recent study, by the Content Marketing Institute and Marketing Profs 64% of marketers believe that producing enough content was their number-one challenge.

-As marketers, we realize it’s ‘publish or perish’ when it comes to plotting out a successful Internet marketing strategy.
+As marketers, we realize it’s ‘publish or perish’ when it comes to plotting out a successful digital marketing strategy.

 And as companies ramp up their content marketing efforts, it’s tempting to buy in to the belief that ‘more’ is better.
 My competition is posting on their blog 3 days a week?
 Fine, I’ll do 5.
 They share 10 tweets a day?
 I’ll do 20.
 And while I’m excited to see that marketers are getting onboard with the concept, I fear they may actually be doing more harm than good.

 The goal of successful internet marketing is to create engaging content that is relevant and valuable to your target market.

 Don’t get me wrong.
 This is a huge step forward from where we were 12-18 months ago.
 Marketing departments are taking their first steps to understand and master this media channel.
 And, yes, Google does seem to take into account recency & frequency when determining which page to return for a given search query.

 But the Google Search Algorithm uses over 200 ‘signals’ — all designed to assess QUALITY and RELEVANCE.
 Inundating the blogosphere with sub-par content will not help you move the needle.

 Quality beats Quantity every time.

 Another excellent article by Christina Zila at Search Engine Watch: 5 Trends Shaping SEO & Content Marketing in 2013.
 The trends she called out: